manyarana/manyarana_2511046_part2_kpi_experiment/README.md

+# KPI Framework, Business Experiment Analysis & Decision Recommendation

-## Business Problem
+## Business Context

-The company recently introduced a new onboarding and activation campaign for new users of its subscription-based digital product.
-Users were randomly assigned to either the existing onboarding experience (Control group) or the new onboarding experience (Treatment group).

-The main business decision is whether the new onboarding experience should be launched to all users or whether additional testing is required.

-This decision directly impacts business leadership, the product team, the marketing team, and future users of the platform.
-A successful onboarding experience should improve user activation, increase paid conversions, and generate higher long-term revenue while maintaining a positive user experience.

-Although improving conversion is the primary objective, the company must also monitor important guardrail metrics such as refund rate, support ticket rate, engagement score, and the average time taken to convert.
-An increase in conversions is not beneficial if it also leads to more customer complaints, lower engagement, or poor user retention.

-Before recommending a full rollout, the experiment results must demonstrate a meaningful improvement in the primary success metric while ensuring that the guardrail metrics remain stable or improve.
+This project analyzes an A/B experiment conducted by a subscription-based digital product company.
+The company introduced a new onboarding experience with the goal of improving user activation and increasing the number of users who convert to paid subscriptions.

+Users were randomly assigned to one of two groups:

+* **Control Group:** Existing onboarding experience
+* **Treatment Group:** New onboarding experience

+The objective of this project is to determine whether the new onboarding experience performs better than the existing one while ensuring that it does not negatively affect other important business metrics.

 ---
-## North Star Metric

-### Selected North Star Metric

-**Paid Conversion Rate**

-The Paid Conversion Rate has been selected as the North Star Metric because it directly measures how effectively the new onboarding experience converts users into paying customers.
-Since the primary objective of the experiment is to improve user activation and increase subscriptions, this metric best reflects the overall success of the campaign.

-### Why This Is the Main Success Metric

-An increase in paid conversions has a direct impact on business revenue and customer growth.
-Unlike engagement metrics, which only indicate user activity, paid conversions demonstrate that users found enough value in the product to purchase a subscription.
-This makes it the most meaningful measure for evaluating the effectiveness of the new onboarding experience.

-### Supporting Metrics

-While Paid Conversion Rate is the primary success metric, several supporting metrics provide additional context:
+# Dataset Description

+The dataset contains user-level experiment data for **1,408 users** and includes information such as:

+* User ID
+* Signup Date
+* Experiment Group
+* Region
+* Device Type
+* Traffic Source
+* Plan Type
-* **Landing Page Visit Rate** indicates whether users reached the onboarding experience.
+* Landing Page Visit
-* **Trial Start Rate** measures initial user interest.
+* Trial Start
-* **Onboarding Completion Rate** shows how many users successfully completed the onboarding process.
-* **Average Revenue Per User (ARPU)** evaluates the financial impact of the campaign.
-* **Engagement Score** measures how actively users interact with the product after onboarding.

-These metrics help explain *why* the Paid Conversion Rate increased or decreased but do not directly represent business success.

-### Connection to Business Growth

-A higher Paid Conversion Rate increases the number of paying customers, leading to higher subscription revenue, improved customer acquisition efficiency, and stronger long-term business growth.
-Improving this metric also increases the return on investment for marketing and product development efforts.

-### Risk of Optimizing Only This Metric

-Focusing only on Paid Conversion Rate could lead to poor business decisions.
-For example, a campaign might increase conversions by using aggressive promotions or misleading messaging, but this could also increase refund requests, customer complaints, or reduce long-term engagement.
-For this reason, Paid Conversion Rate should always be evaluated alongside guardrail metrics such as Refund Rate, Support Ticket Rate, Engagement Score, and Days to Convert.
+* Onboarding Completion
+* Paid Conversion
+* Revenue (30 Days)
+* Support Tickets
+* Refund Requests
+* Days to Convert
+* Engagement Score

+The dataset was used to compare the performance of the Control and Treatment groups across several business and product metrics.

 ---
-## KPI Tree Summary

-The KPI Tree was created to show how the selected North Star Metric, **Paid Conversion Rate**, is influenced by different stages of the customer journey.

-Three primary drivers were identified:

-- User Acquisition
-- User Activation
-- User Engagement

-Each driver contains supporting KPIs that help explain changes in the North Star Metric.
-In addition, guardrail metrics such as Refund Rate, Support Ticket Rate, and Average revenue per user were included to ensure that improvements in conversions do not negatively affect customer satisfaction or business performance.

-This structure provides a balanced framework for evaluating the success of the onboarding experiment and supports data-driven decision-making.
+# Business Problem

+The company must decide whether the new onboarding campaign should replace the existing onboarding experience.

+The decision should not be based only on whether more users convert to paid subscriptions.
+It should also consider whether the new onboarding experience introduces any negative effects, such as increased customer support requests, higher refund rates, or lower revenue quality.

 ---

+# North Star Metric

+The North Star Metric selected for this experiment is **Paid Conversion Rate**.

+**Paid Conversion Rate = Number of Paid Users ÷ Total Users**

+This metric was chosen because it directly measures the primary business objective of increasing subscription growth.
+While other metrics provide useful insights into user behaviour, Paid Conversion Rate has the greatest impact on long-term business revenue and customer acquisition.

+---

+# KPI Tree Summary

+The KPI Tree was designed around the Paid Conversion Rate.

+### Primary KPI Drivers

+* Landing Page Visit Rate
+* Trial Start Rate
+* Onboarding Completion Rate

+### Supporting Business Metrics

+* Average Revenue Per User
+* Average Engagement Score
+* Average Days to Convert

+### Guardrail Metrics

+* Refund Rate
+* Support Ticket Rate
+* Average Revenue Per Converted User

+These guardrail metrics ensure that improvements in conversions are not achieved at the cost of customer experience or business quality.

+---

-## Experiment Data Preparation
+# Experiment Data Preparation

-Before analysing the experiment results, the dataset was reviewed to ensure it was suitable for comparison between the Control and Treatment groups.
-Several data quality checks were performed before any calculations or summaries were created.
+Before beginning the analysis, several data quality checks were performed.

 ### Missing Values

-The dataset was checked for missing values across all columns.
 The following missing values were identified:

 | Column           | Missing Values |
 | ---------------- | -------------: |